-As I took hold of the handle of the door I heard an exclamation, oddly stopped at the end, and a click and a sound.
-A burst of air moved round me as I opened the door, and from within came the sound of broken glass falling on the floor.
+As I took hold of the handle of the door I heard an exclamation, oddly stopped at the end, and a click and a thud.
+A gust of air whirled round me as I opened the door, and from within came the sound of broken glass falling on the floor.
 The Time Traveller was not there.
-I seemed to see a ghostly, indistinct figure sitting in a turning mass of black and brass for a moment-a figure so transparent that the bench behind with its sheets of drawings was absolutely distinct; but this ghost vanished as I rubbed my eyes.
+I seemed to see a ghostly, indistinct figure sitting in a whirling mass of black and brass for a moment-a figure so transparent that the bench behind with its sheets of drawings was absolutely distinct; but this ghost vanished as I rubbed my eyes.
 The Time Machine had gone.
-Save for an ending stir of dust, the further end of the laboratory was empty.
-A window of the skylight had, apparently, just been blown in.
+Save for a subsiding stir of dust, the further end of the laboratory was empty.
+A pane of the skylight had, apparently, just been blown in.